LLNL/shroud/docs/reference.rst

     Identical to **C_post_call** but only applies to the buffer version of the wrapper routine.

-F_code
-    Fortran code to use within the splicer block for this function.

-..    tut_class1_method1

-..    class1_method1

 Annotations
 -----------

 An annotation can be used to provide semantic information for a function or argument.

 .. a.k.a. attributes